magic-network/magic-agent/README.md

 ### Advanced Configuration:

 The gateway server extends a default config found at `/magic/gateway/config/default-config.hjson`.
-Currently supported options are found in the [Gateway Configuration Reference](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+A reference guide for current supported options is coming soon.
 In order to extend the default configuration:

 1. **Extend with docker-compose.yml environment variables.** To override default config keys, specify the